cgre-aachen/gemgis_data/README.md

 The GemGIS package mainly depends on [GeoPandas/Pandas](https://geopandas.org/en/stable/index.html), [Rasterio](https://rasterio.readthedocs.io/en/latest/) and [PyVista](https://docs.pyvista.org/).
 All geometric operations are performed using [Shapely](https://shapely.readthedocs.io/en/stable/manual.html).
 Numerical operations are performed using [NumPy](https://numpy.org/doc/stable/index.html) while plotting is done with [Matplotlib](https://matplotlib.org/).
 The structural modeling package [GemPy](https://www.gempy.org) is an optional dependency but is required to build the structural geological models.

-The following dependency versions are recommended for using GemGIS (as of 2023-05-06):
+The following dependency versions are recommended for using GemGIS (as of October 2025):
-- Python >=3.9
+- Python >=3.11
-- GeoPandas >= 0.13 (lastest version update on 2023-06-05)
+- GeoPandas >= 1.1.1
-- Rasterio >= 1.3.6 (lastest version update on 2023-06-05)
+- Rasterio >= 1.4.3
-- PyVista >= 0.39 (lastest version update on 2023-06-05)
+- PyVista >= 0.46.3
-- GemPy >= 2.2.12 (lastest version update on 2022-07-22)
+- GemPy >= 2025.2.0

 <a name="ref"></a>
-## References
+## References and published articles utilizing GemGIS

+* Jüstel, A. et al.: 3D structural and probabilistic modelling of geothermal reservoir horizons in the Northern Eifel and its foreland.
+Zeitschrift der Deutschen Gesellschaft für Geowissenschaften, 176 (1), 115-146, https://doi.org/10.1127/zdgg/2025/0436, 2025
+* Marquetto, L. et al.: Developing a 3D hydrostratigraphical model of the emerged part of the Pelotas Basin along the northern coast of Rio Grande do Sul state, Brazil.
+Environmental Earth Sciences, 83, 10, 329, https://doi.org/10.1007/s12665-024-11609-y, 2024
+* Jüstel, A. et al.: From Maps to Models - Tutorials for structural geological modeling using GemPy and GemGIS.
+Journal of Open Source Education, 6(66), 185, https://doi.org/10.21105/jose.00185, 2023.
+* Jüstel, A. et al.: GemGIS - Spatial Data Processing for Geomodeling.
+Journal of Open Source Software, 7(73), 3709, https://doi.org/10.21105/joss.03709, 2022.
 * Jüstel, A., Endlein Correira, A., Wellmann, F. and Pischke, M.: GemGIS – GemPy Geographic: Open-Source Spatial Data Processing for Geological Modeling.
-EGU General Assembly 2021, https://doi.org/10.5194/egusphere-egu21-4613, 2021
+EGU General Assembly 2021, https://doi.org/10.5194/egusphere-egu21-4613, 2021.
-* Jüstel, A., Endlein Correira, A., Pischke, M. and Wellmann, F.: GemGIS - Spatial Data Processing for Geomodeling.
-Journal of Open Source Software, 7(73), 3709, https://doi.org/10.21105/joss.03709, 2022
-* Jüstel, A.: 3D Probabilistic Modeling and Data Analysis of the Aachen-Weisweiler Area: Implications for Deep Geothermal Energy Exploration, unpublished Master Thesis at RWTH Aachen University, 2020
+* Jüstel, A.: 3D Probabilistic Modeling and Data Analysis of the Aachen-Weisweiler Area: Implications for Deep Geothermal Energy Exploration, unpublished Master Thesis at RWTH Aachen University, 2020.
 * de la Varga, M., Schaaf, A., and Wellmann, F.: GemPy 1.0: open-source stochastic geological modeling and inversion, Geosci.
-Model Dev., 12, 1-32, https://doi.org/10.5194/gmd-12-1-2019, 2019
+Model Dev., 12, 1-32, https://doi.org/10.5194/gmd-12-1-2019, 2019.
-* Powell, D.: Interpretation geologischer Strukturen durch Karten - Eine praktische Anleitung mit Aufgaben und Lösungen, Springer Verlag Berlin, Heidelberg, New York, ISBN: 978-3-540-58607-4, 1995
+* Powell, D.: Interpretation of Geological Structures Through Maps: An Introductory Practical Manual, Longman, pp. 192, 1992.
-* Bennison, G.M.: An Introduction to Geological Structures and Maps, Hodder Education Publication, pp. 78, ISBN: 978-1-4615-9632-5, 1988
+* Bennison, G.M.: An Introduction to Geological Structures and Maps, Hodder Education Publication, pp. 78, 1990.